Skip to content

 """

-LLM Deck
+Model Deck

-• base_llm_deck.toml: Core LLM configurations
+• base_deck.toml: Core LLM configurations including aliases and presets

 • overrides.toml: Custom overrides for specific use cases